nopsys/CogNOS/BUILDING.md

 #### 4. Build CogNOS:

+    bash scripts/setupRepo.sh

-Currently, this consists of two steps:
+Internally, the building consists of two steps:
 1. Translating Slang sources to C
 2. Build them.

-For the first step you can just run `./scripts/buildSources.sh`.
-Alternatively, you can generate the source manually.
+If you want to run them separately, for the first step you can just run `./scripts/buildSources.sh`.
+Alternatively, you can also generate the sources manually.
 This means open the VMMaker image from a terminal, like this:

     cd opensmalltalk-vm/image